 Are Limited Benefit Plans A Good Idea?

 Typically, these types of policies have fairly significant holes in coverage, including limitations on number of days of hospital benefits, outpatient surgery coverage, and limits on surgery reimbursements.
-Also, many of these plans charge a large application fee. $20 is acceptable but $100 and above is borderline egregious.
+Also, many of these plans charge a large application fee. $20 is acceptable, but $100 and above is borderline egregious.
 The ACA penalty also applies to these types of policies, making it a very expensive choice for a policy that you are likely to terminate fairly quickly.
+Unless you miss the OE deadline, these types of plans should not be purchased.

 Benefits may include preventive coverage along with a specific dollar amount ($40-$80) to pay for office visits and specialist visits that are symptomatic instead of preventive.
 There usually is a limitation on usage (perhaps 2-4 times per year).